 Use dir.d if you have directories like MyApp/default.d/ ##-layer-name, or use disable to manage layers explicitly and avoid any accidental layer detection.
-By default, auto mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior.
+By default, auto mode will enable transparent switching between 'dir.d' and 'disable' (legacy) behavior, however this option will be removed in a future release.